-PRIMARY EMPLOYMENT DURING THE PAST FIVE YEARS AND DIRECTORSHIPS AT DECEMBER 31, 1996 NAME AND AGE AT DECEMBER 31, 1996 MITCHELL W. BERGER, ESQ.(1).....
+PRIMARY EMPLOYMENT DURING THE PAST FIVE YEARS AND DIRECTORSHIPS AT DECEMBER 31, 1996

 President and Founder of the Fort Lauderdale, FL law of Berger & Davis, P.A.
 (1985-Present).
-Director since 3/25/94 Age 40 Mr. Berger currently serves on the Board of Governors of the Nova University School of Business and is a Commissioner on The Florida Environmental Regulation Commission (1991-Present).
+Mr. Berger currently serves on the Board of Governors of the Nova University School of Business and is a Commissioner on The Florida Environmental Regulation Commission (1991-Present).
 In 1994, Mr. Berger served as Co-Chair of the Community Relations Committee for the Summit of the Americas in Miami, FL.
 Mr. Berger was recently appointed by the Governor of Florida to serve on the Board of the South Florida Water Management District.
-KRIS E. DURMER, ESQ.
-Attorney, Kris E. Durmer Law Office, Nashua, NH Director since 3/25/94 (1994-Present).
-Prior to his current position, Mr. Durmer was director of the law firm Age 47 Currier, Zall, Durmer, Shepard & Barry, P.A.
+Attorney, Kris E. Durmer Law Office, Nashua, NH (1994-Present).
+Prior to his current position, Mr. Durmer was director of the law firm Currier, Zall, Durmer, Shepard & Barry, P.A.
 (1988-1993).
-DIANE S. GILLELAND.....
-Senior Fellow, American Council on Education Director since 3/25/94 Age 50

-(as of January 1, 1997) and Director, Arkansas Department of Higher Education, Little Rock, AR (1990-Present).
-She currently serves on the boards of several organizations including the Board of the Arkansas School of Mathematics and
+Senior Fellow, American Council on Education (as of January 1, 1997) and Director, Arkansas Department of Higher Education, Little Rock, AR (1990-Present).
+She currently serves on the boards of several organizations including the Board of the Arkansas School of Mathematics and Science.

-Science.